 Shish kebabs have become an American grill staple food.
 They are easy to make, relatively inexpensive to buy, and look appetizing served with lots of different colorful vegetables.
 Grilling is perhaps the most common way to cook shish kebabs, but the broiler is a great alternative in the winter months or if you do not have access to an outdoor grill.

 The Cut of Meat Matters

-For a more budget-friendly cut and for those who prefer their meat cooked a bit more than rare, a top sirloin is a good option.
+For a more budget-friendly cut and for those who prefer their meat cooked a bit more than rare, top sirloin is a good option.
 It's economical and when prepared correctly, will cut like butter.
 The trick with top sirloin is to marinate it and allow the meat to absorb the marinade for up to 24 hours.
 Use an acidic based marinade that contains lemon juice or white vinegar; it will naturally tenderize the meat by breaking down the connective tissue.

-To ensure even cooking of meat and vegetables, make sure the pieces are not too big or too thick and that they are as uniform in size as you can get them.
+Finally, the size of your beef cubes should not be huge.
+Large chunks of meat threaded onto a skewer and grilled will cook unevenly.
+Evenly cut, bite-sized cubes of meat cook faster, more evenly, and do not require a fork and steak knife to cut.
+To ensure even cooking of meat and vegetables, make sure the pieces are not too big or too thick and that they are as uniform in size as possible.
 Always leave a little bit of space in between veggies and meat to allow heat to circulate, and rotate often on the grill, just as you would a regular steak or vegetables.
-Also, be sure you are not grilling at too high of a temperature.
 Another option is to separate the meat from the veggies by placing them on different skewers.
 This way you can ensure that the protein is cooked exactly as you like it and the veggies will not be over or underdone.